HOW DO I LEARN TO SCUBA DIVE?

 - About three hours of private water skiing lessons.

-Learning to scuba dive is a great value when you consider that you learn to dive under the guidance and attention of a highly trained, experienced professional – your PADI Scuba Instructor.
-What’s more, you receive a certification to scuba dive at the end of a PADI Open Water Diver course which will never expire (few other activities can offer that).
+Learning to scuba dive is of great value when you consider that you learn to dive under the guidance and attention of a highly trained, experienced professional – your PADI or SSI Scuba Instructor.
+What’s more, you receive a certification to scuba dive at the end of a PADI or SSI Open Water Diver course which will never expire (few other activities can offer that).
+Click on this link (Class Information Flyer) for a flyer that goes over the cost of the course and what all is included and involved in getting your open water certification.

 From the first day, scuba diving starts transforming your life with new experiences you can share with friends.
 And you can do it almost anywhere there is water.
-For specific costs or specials price that might be available, give Adventure Locators a call @ (228) 392-7830.
-We offer classes every month with weekend and weeknight to choose from.
-Semi-private and private classes are also available for those with tight schedules or want to do classes at there own pace.
+For group pricing or specials that might be available, give us a call @ (228) 392-7830.
+We offer classes every month with several dates to choose from.
+Semi-private and private classes are also available for those with tight schedules or who want to do classes at their own pace.
 Give us a call and let up help you find the class you are looking for.

 Some questions you may want to ask are: